sumitasok/dbHelpr/Readme.md

 ---

-**Wrapper function** to effectively truncate the data created while testing
+**Wrapper function** to effectively Delete the data created while testing, for every test so that the tests are run on fresh database everytime.

 ```
 db := New("ark_test", "root", "mice")